-With more and more knowledge coming to light about unhealthy hazards in your kitchen, it makes sense to want some durable non-toxic dinnerware to keep your family safe.
+With more and more knowledge coming to light about unhealthy hazards in your kitchen, it makes sense to want some durable, non-toxic dinnerware to keep your family safe.

 When choosing the safest plates to use, you’ll want non-toxic dinnerware that’s simple in terms.

-But plain doesn’t mean boring or unattractive.
+But plain doesn’t mean dull or unattractive.